 - a. general practitioner care.
 Please be aware that, for example, medicines prescribed by a general practitioner are not covered by general practitioner care.
 The same applies to laboratory tests (for blood analysis, for example) in connection with general practitioner care.
-If, at the general practitioner's request, the laboratory tests are performed by a different healthcare provider, the compulsory excess applies.
-The consultation costs incurred by a psychiatrist within the context of Transparent Next however are not covered by the excess; - the direct costs for maternity and obstetric care.
-However, the costs of any associated care do come h under the excess, such as the costs of any ambulance transport, medicines or tests performed elsewhere and charged separately.
-Having an IUD implanted by an obstetrician will however count towards your excess; - contraceptives for insured persons from 18 to 20 years of age; C. - nursing and care (district nursing) as described in Section B, Articles 21 and 27.1; d. - donor transport, if the donor has healthcare insurance and the costs can be charged to that insurance. e.
+If, at the general practitioner's request, the laboratory tests are performed by a different care contractor, the compulsory excess applies.
+The consultation costs incurred by a psychiatrist within the context of Transparent Next however are not covered by the excess; - b.
+The direct costs of maternity and obstetric care and of having an IUD implanted by an obstetrician.
+However, the costs of any associated care do come under the excess, such as the costs of any ambulance transport, medicines or tests performed elsewhere and charged separately. - c. $\,$ contraceptives for insured persons between 18 and 20 years of age; - d. nursing and care (district nursing) as described in Section B, Articles 27 and 27.1; - e. donor transport, if the donor has healthcare insurance and the costs can be charged to that insurance.
 In that case, we will reimburse the costs of public transport at the lowest fare.
-If there is a medical need to travel by car, we will reimburse the costs of transport by car; - f. costs of care of donors related to the donation that are incurred after 13 weeks or, in the case of a liver transplant, after 26 weeks following the donation when the donor is still alive; - medicines listed by us as Preferred in the Reglement Farmaceutische Zorg (Pharmaceutical Care g.
-Regulations).
+If there is a medical need to travel by car, we will reimburse the costs of transport by car; - f. costs of care of donors related to the donation that are incurred after 13 weeks or, in the case of a liver transplant, after 26 weeks following the donation when the donor is still alive; - g. medicines listed by us as Preferred in the Reglement Farmaceutische Zorg (Pharmaceutical Care Regulations).
 Please note that pharmacy services, such as the cost of dispensing medicine, the counselling interview in the case of a new medicine or inhalation instructions are not exempt from this excess.
-Also see Section B, Article 19; - the medication check by a contracted pharmacist; h. - contracted multidisciplinary care services for chronic conditions to the extent these involve i. multidisciplinary care; - the ZZ-approved Quit Smoking programmes (including medication), You will find them on j. zem.nl/polisvoorwaarden; - the Combined Lifestyle Intervention (CLI); k. - care aids on loan.
-L
+Also see Section B, Article 19;

+- h. the medication check by a contracted pharmacist; - contracted multidisciplinary care services for chronic conditions to the extent these involve multidisciplinary care; - j. the Quit Smoking programmes (including medication) approved by us, which you will find on www.zem.nl/vergoedingenzoeker; - k. the Combined Lifestyle Intervention (CLI). - I. care aids on loan: - m.
+NIPT on medical grounds for pregnant women.